KediDili/VanillaPlusProfessions/features.md

 1) The item is alcoholic (has the ``alcohol_item`` context tag)
 2) The NPC has it as a hated or disliked gift
-3) The NPC has an entry of ``"Kedi.VPP.ExcludeFromConnoisseur": "true"`` in their Data/Characters entry's CustomFields So if you want to exclude an item for your NPC fully or just have it ignore your NPC, add any of those
+3) The NPC has an entry of ``"Kedi.VPP.ExcludeFromConnoisseur": "true"`` in their Data/Characters entry's CustomFields So if you want to exclude an item for your NPC fully or just have it ignore your NPC/item, add any of those
 #### Horticulturist (Lv15)
+Trees grown in greenhouses will give iridium-quality produce.

+For Mod Authors: There's nothing you should do to add compatibility with this profession.
 #### Agronomist (Lv15)
+If a crop is grown outside of a greenhouse, chance for fertilizer to not be consumed.
-Once you choose this profession, for every fertilizer you use outside of a greenhouse.
-Gem dusts made with geode crushers & Farming-Mining combo profession are also affected by this profession.
+Once you choose this profession, for every fertilizer you use outside of a greenhouse, each time its got a %30 chance to not be consumed.
+Gem dusts made with geode crushers are also affected by this profession.

 For Mod Authors: Crop modders do not have to do anything, but for mods that add custom fertilizers, you might need to check if the player has a profession with the ID of ``37``.
 #### Farming-Mining (Lv20)